-Problem Solving and Intervention Team
+Behavior Intervention Team

-A problem-solving and intervention team shall be established for each student who exhibits social, emotional, or behavioral difficulty that may escalate, if not addressed, to potentially dangerous behavior.
-The problem-solving and intervention team shall include at least one (1) member who is an academic and behavioral assessment and intervention professional.
+A behavior intervention team (BIT) shall be established for each student who exhibits social, emotional, or behavioral difficulty that may escalate, if not addressed, to potentially dangerous behavior.
+The behavior intervention team (BIT) shall include members who are academic and behavioral assessment and intervention professionals.

-A student's problem-solving and intervention team shall:
+A student's BIT shall:

-- Work with the teachers of a student to complete a FBA of the student and an assessment of anyproblematic situations involving the student; - b.
+- a.
+Work with the teachers of a student to complete a FBA of the student and an assessment of any problematic situations involving the student; - b.
 Consider the need for a BIP with the goal of preventing or resolving the social, emotional, or behavioral difficulty of the student and developing a response that will de-escalate and stabilize a potential emergency situation that approaches the danger level; and - c.
 Regularly review the data on incidents involving the use of physical restraint on the student and adjust, as necessary, the procedures concerning the use of physical restraint on the student.